 Following correct lip filler aftercare helps reduce swelling and speeds up healing.
 Avoid alcohol, smoking, and touching your lips.
 Always follow your injector’s advice for best results.

-When Should You Be Concerned During Lip Filler Swelling Stages?
+When To Be Concerned During Recovery

 Although swelling is all normal in most cases, there are situations where it is worth talking to your practitioner: